Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *"I sense too much to ever be understood by normal people\... and enough to be loved by something else."*

 To make your Pararomantic, first pick a name.
-Then follow the instructions below to decide your look, ratings, fate, moves, gear, and your relationship.
-Finally, introduce yourself and pick history.
+Then follow the instructions below to decide your look, ratings, fate, [[moves]], [[gear]], and your relationship.
+Finally, introduce yourself and pick [[history]].

 **Look, pick one from each list:**